Last updated 1 September 2021

 Division 309 of the Cth Criminal Code deals with offences where children are victims, not offenders.

-Division 310 of the Cth Criminal Code contains offences of creating a danger of harm or causing harm to a child under 14 years as a result of exposing them to the unlawful manufacture of a controlled drug or precursor.
-These offences can be committed by a person not involved in the unlawful manufacture, but who exposes a child to harm, which includes the risk of catching any disease that may give rise to the danger of serious harm.
+Division 310 of the Cth Criminal Code contains offences for endangering or harming a child under 14 years as a result of exposing them to the unlawful manufacture of a controlled drug or precursor.
+These offences can be committed by a person not involved in the unlawful manufacture, but who exposes a child to harm.
+Exposure includes exposing a child to the risk of catching any disease that may give rise to the danger of serious harm.

 Other provisions of the Commonwealth Criminal Code